AssemblyScript/website/src/index.md

 <div id="sponsors">
   <h2>Thanks to our sponsors!</h2>
-  <p>Most of the core team members and most contributors do this open source work in their free time.
+  <p>Most of the maintainers and contributors do this open source work in their free time.
 If you use AssemblyScript for a serious task or plan to do so, and you'd like us to invest more time on it, <a href="https://opencollective.com/assemblyscript/donate" target="_blank" rel="noopener">please donate</a> to our <a href="https://opencollective.com/assemblyscript" target="_blank" rel="noopener">OpenCollective</a>.
 By sponsoring this project, your logo will show up below.
 Thank you so much for your support!</p>
   <Sponsors />
 </div>